videntity/python-omhe/omhe/hardware/wiibalance/README.rst

 Make sure you are using a port not used by another process (such as Apache, etc.)
 Change this in settings.py.

-Now your serving yout Weight.
+Now you're serving your Weight.
 Use your browser or Curl to point to the URL.
 By default its serving on port 8002 and will bind to any IP.
 So the following should yield a JSON file result.
 ::